Travel Guide to Xi’an

 Getting Around

-The best way to get around will be ordering ubers aka didi’s through Wechat or asking the hotel to help you order a car.
+The best way to get around will be ordering Ubers aka Didi’s through WeChat or asking the hotel to help you order a car.
 The train is another easy way to get around.
 You can purchase a subway ticket at the station, which has English available.

-You should fly into Xi’an Airport (XIY) and you can take a taxi or order a Didi through Wechat to get to the hotel.
+You should fly into Xi’an Airport (XIY) and you can take a taxi or order a Didi through WeChat to get to the hotel.

-Please see below on setting up Wechat before you travel.
+Please see below on setting up WeChat before you travel.

 You’ll be staying at the Hualuxe Xi’an Tanghua over the wedding weekend.
+We will take care of the booking, just let us know if you won’t be staying.

 This hotel is in a central location, with many things to do nearby.